felixarntz/wp-site-identity/README.md

 # WP Site Identity

-Enables you to manage your site identity data and appearance in one centralized location.
+Enables you to manage your site identity data and brand in one centralized location.